Adding source tables to workbooks

 tab:

-When a CSV is uploaded into a workbook, a few things will happen in the workbook model.
+When a source table is added to a workbook, a few things will happen in the workbook model.
 To make the changes available outside of the workbook, they must be promoted to the shared model.

 -

-A view representing the CSV will be created.
+A view representing the source table will be created.
 These views can be identified by the presence of an

 uploaded_table_name